-If the adult subject has a mental health condition or an intellectual disability, refer the reporter to the central point of coordination administrator in the county the adult subject resides.
+If the dependent adult has a mental health diagnosis or an intellectual disability, refer the reporter to the central point of coordination administrator in the county the dependent adult resides.

 If the referral of abuse does not meet the criteria for an evaluation, but it occurred between family members or persons residing in the same household, refer the reporter to the local domestic violence or sexual assault victim advocacy agency.